 - Routine re-training demanded by some training organisations is not a requirement for Certification Body Auditors.
-It is the Certification Bodys’ responsibility to monitor and maintain Auditor competence, which may include additional training.
+It is the Certification Body's responsibility to monitor and maintain Auditor competence, which may include additional training.

-No Training Organisation can deem you to be a Competent Lead Auditor.
+To recap, no training organisation can deem you to be a Competent Lead Auditor.
 Only a Certification Body, whose responsibility it is, can do so.

 Note: Updated in September 2020; first published Jult 2016.